-- 1. The following signs are only allowed in a commercial or industrial district, or the commercial area of a P district, in addition to those sign types and amounts allowed in Sect.
-12-204 above: - A. Service stations or service station/mini-marts are permitted one additional square foot of sign area for each gasoline pump.
+- The following signs are only allowed in a commercial or industrial district, or the commercial area of a P district, in addition to those sign types and amounts allowed in Sect.
+12-204 above: - A. Service stations or service station/mini-marts are permitted one additional square foot of sign area for to be displayed on each gasoline pump.
 (12.203.11 & 12-207.10) - B. Motor vehicle fuel price signs required by Article 4 of Chapter 10 of The Code.
-(12-203.12 & 12-207.11). - 2.
-Accessory service uses allowed permitted pursuant to Sect.
-10-200 are allowed a single building mounted sign not to exceed 15 square feet in area.
+(12-203.12 & 12-207.11). - Accessory service uses permitted pursuant to Sect.
+10-200 of this Ordinance are allowed a single building mounted sign not to exceed 15 square feet in area.
 These signs will be calculated as part of the total allowable building mounted sign area for the building.
-(12-209, modified)
+(12209, modified)